i-doit/knowledge-base/docs/en/installation/manual-installation/debian.md

 </VirtualHost>
 ```

-i-doit includes differing Apache settings in files with the name ==.htaccess==.
-The setting ==AllowOverride All== is required so that these settings are taken into account.<br>
+i-doit includes differing Apache settings in files with the name **.htaccess**.
+The setting **AllowOverride All** is required so that these settings are taken into account.<br>
-With the next step you activate the new VHost and the necessary Apache module ==rewrite== and the Apache web server is restarted:
+With the next step you activate the new VHost and the necessary Apache module **rewrite** and the Apache web server is restarted:

 ```shell
 sudo a2ensite i-doit